Skip to main content

 A few drinks and an SRD 100,- bill.

 For you, as a tourist, the currency will certainly work in your favor.
-1 Euro equals S.R.D (Surinamese Dollars) 8.21, which means with little pocket money you can go a long way.
+Back when this was written, 1 Euro equaled S.R.D (Surinamese Dollars) 8.21, which means a little pocket money went a long way.

 6. The hospitality of the Surinamese people